BharatSeva/BharatSeva-Plus-Express-Server/README.md

 # Bharat Seva+ Express Server

 Welcome to the Express server for **Bharat Seva+**, a MERN + Firebase project designed to facilitate seamless appointments between patients and healthcare professionals.
 This server handles user authentication, data management, and API interactions for the front-end applications.
+Refer to [Official Organisation](https://github.com/BharatSeva) to get better idea of this whole project.

 ## Table of Contents
 - [Features](#features)